syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/overview.md

 ### View preferences

-The **Views** property allows you to customize, how the folders or files in the file system should be displayed in the file manager.
+The **Views** property allows to customize, how the folders or files in the file system should be displayed in the file manager.

 The File Manager provides the following two view options to change the layout of the File Manger window.

 * `Details view` - In the Details view, the files are displayed in a sorted listed order.
 This file list comprises of several columns of information about the files such as **Name**, **Date Modified**, **Type**, and **Size**.
 Each file has its own small icon representing the file type.

 * `Large Icon view` - In the Large view, the thumbnail icons will be shown in a larger size, which displays the data in a form that best suits their content.
 For example, the **preview** of the image will be displayed for image and video type files and extension thumbnails will be displayed for other type files.

 ### Navigation in File Managers